Soda jerk: History

 The practice of operating a soda fountain in a drugstore reached its peak popularity in the 1940s but was popular from the 1920s through the 1950s.
 The position was coveted, and was commonly only awarded after protracted menial labor in the store.
-Soda jerking was dominated by popular young men with loud personalities and good people skills because of the popular environment and "cool" association.
-These boys who worked at the shops were expected to serve the drinks and also socialize and entertain the guests.
+Soda jerking was dominated by popular young men with loud personalities and good people skills because of the fashionable environment and "cool" association.
+Boys who worked at the shops were expected to socialize with and entertain the guests in addition to serving their drinks.

 Michael Karl Witzel describes an archetypal soda jerk as "[a] consummate showman, innovator and freelance linguist ... the pop culture star of the Gilded Age".

 The proliferation of ice cream parlors declined as drive-ins and walk-up fast food stands grew in popularity, and grill and fry cooks replaced soda jerks.
-Some modern theme diners are styled after establishments in the 1950s and include a soda jerk, along with retro jukeboxes and booth seating.
-Mixed soda drinks in the form of dirty soda have seen a notable reemergence since the mid-2010's in modern establishments.

-Generally, soda jerks wore iconic white paper or cloth caps called "soda jerk caps", button-up shirts with a bow tie and an apron as their uniform.

-Lingo
+Jargon

-Soda jerks were known for having their own lingo for how their drinks were made.
+Soda jerks were known for having their own jargon for how their drinks were made.
 They created nicknames for different drinks.
 For example, they called a glass of milk "baby" and a strawberry milkshake "in the hay".
 A Coca-Cola with ice was called "scratch one".
-They also had lingo to express how they wanted their drink to be served.
+They also had jargon to express how they wanted their drink to be served.
 Coffee, or "draw one" would be served strong if called "draw one from the south".
 If a drink was ordered with extra ice it was "heavy on the hail".

 Some of these terms are still used today.
 Egg creams, the shorthand for a chocolate soda with some milk, are served in many places and are especially known in New York where they originated.

-Another term from soda jerk lingo that remains in use is "concrete," a name for an extremely thick milkshake or custard.
-For example, Culver's continues to serve their famous Concrete Mixers.
+A slang term from soda jerk jargon that remains in use is "concrete" for an extremely thick milkshake.